bblodfon/curated-siteswaps/train_7.md

 Note: warmup with 3 and 4 ball section, put more effort and time to the 5+ ball sections.
-You can also skip sections or mix them, e.g. start from 5 ball section, etc.!
+You can also skip sections or mix them, e.g. start from 5 ball section.
+A very good advice is to build yourself up to 7 (pyramid) **quickly**, and do multiple short sessions/attemps on 7 during one practice (so not just once).

 ## 3 Balls (warm up)